Dietrich-L/CPM-65_for_JUNIOR_COMPUTER_II/README.md

 Expansion Card

 I don't own a Junior Computer II.
-So all testing is done by <br>Joerg Walke, Developer of the Junior Computer II system
+So all testing is done by <br>Joerg Walke, Developer of the Junior Computer II system and No8rbert J.

 <br>&nbsp; System Structure
 --------------------